 You can request a review if the council has made a decision about your homelessness application that you think is wrong.

 If you are still not happy after the council reviews its decision, you can appeal further to the county court.

-If you think the council didn't follow the correct procedure or acted unfairly when it assessed your application, you can complain to the local government ombudsman.
+If you think the council didn't follow the correct procedure or acted unfairly over your application, you can complain to the local government ombudsman

-Judicial review is a complicated legal procedure that can be used to challenge the way that the council made its decision, rather than the decision itself.
+Judicial review is the legal procedure used to challenge the way that the council made its decision, rather than the decision itself